Xena Workwear

-Xena Workwear is a Milwaukee-based women's workwear company specialized in stylish women's steel toe shoes and apparel.
-The company creates fashionable personal protective equipment (PPE) for women.
+Xena Workwear is a Milwaukee-based women owned company that makes stylish women's work boots and safety shoes.
+The company primarily designs fashionable steel-toe shoes just for women.

 History

 In 2017, the founder of Xena Workwear, Anastasia (Ana) Kraft, came upon the idea to start a women's workwear company while working as a project manager in the manufacturing industry.
 In 2019, Xena Workwear was accepted into the accelerator program gBETA run by Madison-based gener8tor.
 In May 2019, the company launched its first ASTM-certified product, the Gravity steel-toe safety shoe.
 Shortly afterwards, Xena Workwear closed a $750,000 seed round led by Chicago-based Starting Line.

 Description

 Xena Workwear develops shoes for women working in non-traditional industries.
 The company uses Leather Working Group (LWG) certified leather in their products.

 Partnerships & Endorsements

 Xena Workwear is an official partner and sponsor of the National Association of Women in Construction (NAWIC) and Women in Manufacturing (WIM).

 The company also partners with organizations which further the mission of inspiring more women to explore careers in STEM and trades: